compasscreative/Query/README.md

 ### Returned objects

 Query subscribes to the belief that `SELECT *` should never be used, unless prior to performing an `UPDATE` or `DELETE` query.
-Since these are methods built into the Table ORM, when you do select all fields, Select will automatically return `Model` objects.
+Since these are methods built into the Table ORM, when you do a `SELECT *`, Select will automatically return `Model` objects.

 Conversely, when selecting specific table fields, Select will return `stdClass` objects.
 Some examples: